ShayHill/docx2python/README.md

 	</w:p>

 I haven't been able to create such a paragraph, but I've found a few files that have them.
-Docx2pyhon v1 will omit closing htms tags when a new paragraph is opened before the old paragraph is closed.
+Docx2pyhon v1 will omit closing html tags when a new paragraph is opened before the old paragraph is closed.

     <b>outer par bold text